-Failure may constitute:
+Failure may constitute: 1.
+Loss of accuracy.

-- Loss of accuracy. - Clogging of the pressure port, or damage to the internal mechanism so that there is either: - a. no indication when pressure is applied or - b. there is an indication of pressure even though none is applied.
-A leak in the pressure containing parts or joints. - A leak in the pressure containing parts of A crack or fatigue failure of the bourdon. - A crack or fatigue failure of the bourdon.
-Bursting of the bourdon due to severe overpressure. - An explosion with the system due to a chemical reaction of the pressure medium with contaminants cause the bourdon to explode.
+- Clogging of the pressure port, or damage to the internal mechanism so that there is either: a. no indication when pressure is applied or - b. there is an indication of pressure even though none is applied. - A leak in the pressure containing parts or joints. - 4.
+A crack or fatigue failure of the bourdon. - 5.
+Bursting of the bourdon due to severe overpressure - 6.
+An explosion with the system due to a chemical reaction of the pressure medium with contaminants cause the bourdon to explode.